victormacedo10/TCC_Biomec/README.md

-# Biomechanics Graduation Project
+# Rowing Biomechanics Automatic Analysis

-Markerless human pose estimation using single RBG camera to extract biomechanic measurements
+Project using Openpose as a markerless pose estimation tool along with addition processing, in order to acquire biomechanical parameters such as stroke cadence and body angulations.